-What happens after an application is made to have someone assessed?
+What happens after an application is made to have you assessed?

 After an application has been made to have you assessed, the DAMHS or a DAO must arrange an assessment examination.
 The purpose of this assessment is to find out if you (the proposed patient) have a mental disorder.
 Usually you will be assessed by a psychiatrist, but the assessment can be done by a doctor or a nurse if the DAMHS thinks they’re suitably qualified.

-What information am I (the proposed patient) given about the assessment examination?
+What information am I given about the assessment examination?

 Before the assessment, you must: